britzke/shareezy/README.md

 shareezy
 ========
+Teile deine Resourcen einfach mit anderen – (wie Segelboote oder Sitzplätze in Konferenzsälen)

-Easily share your resources (like sailing boats or seats in a meeting room)
+_Easily share your resources (like sailing boats or seats in a meeting room)_